pgtipping/Synthalyst/memory-bank/progress.md

 ## Current Status

-The application now has a fully functional Interview Preparation feature, which includes an Interview Prep Plan generator, a Mock Interview system, and a Question Library.
+The application now has a fully functional Interview Preparation feature, which includes an Interview Prep Plan generator, a Mock Interview system, a Question Library, and a User Statistics dashboard.
 The features are arranged in a logical flow that guides users through the interview preparation process.

 Users can create personalized interview preparation plans based on job details, practice with AI-generated questions in mock interviews, receive feedback on their responses, and save questions for later review.
-All authenticated users are currently treated as premium users for testing purposes.
+The statistics dashboard provides users with a clear overview of their progress, showing the number of mock interviews completed, questions practiced, questions saved, and their average score.

 The feature is designed with a mobile-first approach and follows the existing UI patterns of the application.
 All components are responsive and provide a consistent user experience across different devices.
+The statistics section includes proper loading states, authentication handling, and fallback UI for users with no activity.

 ## Known Issues

 - The build process occasionally encounters permission errors with the `.next/trace` file
-- Toast notifications in some components show TypeScript errors related to the toast context type
 - Some components have unused imports that need to be cleaned up
+- TypeScript linter warnings about possibly null values in the statistics section